 Nova Scotia boasts five UNESCO-designated sites.
-Exploring these world-renowned landscapes you’ll discover historic coastal harbours, lush farmland, and the breathtaking Bay of Fundy.
-To enhance your experience, spend a day at each location and stay in nearby accommodations to get the most local flavour out of the experience.
+Explore these world-renowned landscapes to discover historic coastal harbours, lush farmland, fossil-rich cliffs, and the breathtaking Bay of Fundy.
+To enhance your experience, spend a day at each location and stay in nearby accommodations to get the most local flavour out of your experience.

 Stroll the streets from the harbour to the hilltop, take a guided walk, or tour by horse-drawn carriage.
 Experience the historic beauty of Lunenburg’s brightly coloured houses and preserved wooden architecture, some dating back to the 18th century.
 Established in 1753, Old Town Lunenburg is the best surviving example of a British planned colonial settlement in North America.